activities

 Skill Level: All

 Playa Grande, located just north of Tamarindo, a popular tourist destination, is a great destination to surf in Costa Rica.
 If you’re a beginner, you can take surf lessons at one of the many surf camps in the area, like Mojo Surf Adventures.
-However, intermediate and advanced surfers will be able to experience great beach breaks here that create plenty of barrels.
+However, intermediate and expert surfers will be able to experience great breaks here that create plenty of hollow sand barrels.

-Playa Grande is easily accessible from our properties in Playa Flamingo and Playas del Coco, so if you plan to stay with us, we recommend checking out this Costa Rica surfing spot.
+Playa Grande is easily accessible from our properties, so, if you plan to stay with us, we recommend checking out this Costa Rica surfing spot.

 Playa Tamarindo